 In general, Alabama follows the federal rules regarding minimum wage and overtime.
 Employees must be paid at least $7.25 an hour and must be paid time and a half for any hours worked in excess of 40 per week.
-Some states have laws that specifically prohibit employers from firing employees who make complaints about minimum wage or overtime, or who otherwise assert their rights under wage laws.
-Alabama does not have such a law.
-However, if you were wrongfully terminated for other reasons, such as in retaliation for filing a discrimination complaint, you may also have a legal claim for unpaid wages if your employer failed to pay you correctly.
+Under federal law, employers are prohibited from firing or taking other negative action against employees who assert their rights under the wage laws.

 Time Off Work

 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In Alabama, these rights include:

 - Military leave.
 Under federal law, employees have the right to take up to five years of leave to serve in the military, with the right to be reinstated when they return to work.
 (This law also prohibits discrimination against employees based on their military service, protects employees from discharge without good cause for up to one year after they return from military duty, and provides other protections; see Nolo’s article Taking Military Leave for more information.)
 Alabama state law extends the protections of this federal law to employees who are called to active state duty for at least 30 days.
 (See Nolo’s Taking Military Leave in Alabama for more information.)